Signs of the Future. Divination in East Asia and Europe

 for german version click here

-At the end of a year, many of us look expectantly to the future: what will the new year bring – for society, in the world of politics, and for me personally?
+At the beginning of a year, many of us look expectantly to the future: what will the new year bring – for society, in the world of politics, and for me personally?
 The desire to known the future, particularly in times of upheaval, and to react accordingly, has been common to all cultures of the world for thousands of years.
 From then on in, people have thought up ever new ways of finding out what the future holds, and look for answers to higher powers, who need to be “consulted” in one way or another.
 The methods and objects used for this are many and various.

 With 130 exhibits from East Asia and Europe, the exhibition explores the similarities and differences in divination in East and West.
 The objects include horoscopes and tarot cards, farmer’s almanacs, astrological calendars and oracle bones which are more than three thousand years old, as well as glass balls and charms, instructions for palm reading, a séance and the interpretation of coffee grounds and tea-leaves.
 In an Asian temple oracle, for example, a numbered stick must first be drawn from a container.
 The number on the stick relates to an oracle slip containing a prediction, which can range from the concrete to the mystically cryptic.
 The position of the “moon blocks” which are then thrown tells whether the oracle is valid – or whether the deity has refused to answer the question.
 The methods of fortune-telling are complex, and the answers rarely unequivocal.